BernieWhite/DevOpsKitDsc/docs/feature-details.md

 When using incremental build, DSC configurations are only built when they have changed.
 This can add up to a substantial reducion in build time, when a large number of nodes exist in a collection.

-The incremental build feature generates an integrity hash based on:
+The incremental build feature generates an signature based on:

 - Configuration script
 - Node data

-By default integrity data is stored in `.dok-obj` within a workspace.
+By default signature data is stored in `.dok-obj` within a workspace.
 This path should be excluded from source control.

-When using incremental build within a continious integration/continious deployment pipline override the default path to a share or web location.
+When using incremental build within a continious integration/continious deployment pipline override the default signature path to a share or web location.
+The default signature data locations can be changed by using the [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] cmdlet.

+#### Using a Azure Blob Storage

+A mentioned a web location can be used to store incremental signature information.
+Currently only Azure Blob Storage is supported.

+Use the following steps to configure Azure Blob Storage as a location for incremental signatures:

+1. Create or use an existing storage account
+2. Create an empty blob container
+3. Create a SAS signature with the `Read` and `Write` permissions
+4. Use [Set-DOKDscCollectionOption][Set-DOKDscCollectionOption] with the `-SignaturePath` and `-SignatureSasToken` parameters

 ### Documentation

 Automatically generate per server documentation in markdown that can be shared across teams.

+For details on the PSDocs syntax see [PSDocs][psdocs].

 ## Node configuration data